FaceFocusVR/.github/profile/README.md

   + Therefore, the hardware is currently only available for the Index.
 But you never know what the future might bring.
 <br/><br/>

+## Is it safe?:
+  + Short version: No system is 100% secure, but I’ve done everything possible to protect both the hardware where the mainboard is installed, the mainboard itself, and of course, your eyes.

 ## Thank you: